TampaBayDesigners/design-challenges-2020/content/blog/week-3/index.md

 Toggle switches are digital on/off switches.
 They prompt users to choose between two mutually exclusive options and always have a default value.
 Toggles should provide immediate results, giving users the freedom to control their preferences as needed.

 Things to consider:
-- Should the switch have state descriptors
+- Should the switch have state descriptors?
 - Which colors, if at all, should depict the state of the swtich?
 - How should the switch describe what is being toggled?